LisaHackett97/MS1-Dog-Daycare/README.md

     - Had to add id to the element in order for it to style as required

 Validation of HTML(https://github.com/LisaHackett97/MS1-Dog-Daycare/blob/master/readme-assets/Html-validation-checks.pdf)

+#### Bugs when viewing in Chrome and Edge Browsers
+- One image not displaying on live site in Edge. checked and was the same issue in Chrome
+- Resolved as file path was not correct.

 #### Bugs not Fixed